 It is time to change our paradigm to a culture where failure is the exception and certainly not the rule.
 This is easy to say but a bit more of a challenge to accomplish.

-I propose a simple, yet extremely effective, eight-point strategy to wage war on the events we commonly know as failures.
+I propose a simple, yet extremely effective, seven-point strategy to wage war on the events we commonly know as failures.

 Identify and Document Failure

 The first step in the process of battling failures is to know where they are hiding.
 If we were to ask a group of people from the same plant what their most significant failures were, we undoubtedly would get a variety of answers.
 We rarely know where our most significant issues are.
 If we do not actively collect failure data as the events occur, we will be stuck in the cycle of a phenomenon I refer to as the “failure of the day.”
 This type of failure is usually politically motivated and refers to failures that are fresh in peoples’ minds.

 Experience, however, has proven that the “failure of the day” is rarely the most significant issue confronting the plant.
 In order to truly know what failures are the most significant, we have to do a thorough job of collecting data on the failures as they occur.
 This way we can measure a failure’s impact over time in comparison to all other failures that exist.
 As a famous management consultant once said, “You can’t improve what you can’t measure.”

 Imagine a person going on a diet but not being able to measure whether he’s losing any weight; he could quickly lose momentum and revert to old eating habits.
 This is precisely what happens in an industrial plant.
 We collect data inconsistently and, even worse, we do not use the data to affect positive change.

 Determine Failure’s Real Significance